Jason Dunstall: Post-football

-In July 2014, Dunstall was elevated to legend status in the Hawthorn Hall of Fame.
+In July 2014, Dunstall was elevated to Legend status in the Hawthorn Hall of Fame.

-On 9 April 9, 2015 the Melbourne Renegades announced that they have appointed Dunstall as the club's new Chairman, replacing outgoing Chairman and fellow Triple M Footy colleague James Brayshaw.
+On 9 April 9, 2015, the Melbourne Renegades announced that they have appointed Dunstall as the club's new Chairman, replacing outgoing Chairman and fellow Triple M Footy colleague James Brayshaw.

+In 2024, Dunstall was made one of 32 players in the history of Australian rules football to be elevated to Legend status in the Australian Football Hall of Fame.

+In 2025, he was inducted into Sport Australia Hall of Fame as athlete member.

 Personal life

 As of 2003, he was married to wife Deb Dunstall.